frostbrosracing/UFOs/README.md

 ![Slide_5.PNG](https://github.com/frostbrosracing/UFOs/blob/main/README.md_images/Slide5.PNG)

 ## Summary
-By creating multiple filter options for the search, the data set can be quickly filtered to the user's desired parameters.
-Although this is can be helpful, one drawback to the webpage is that the search criteria need to be typed exactly as they are captured in the `data.js` file that is being filtered.
-Results could easily be overlooked if the search isn't conducted according to the examples shown in the placeholder fields in the Filter Box.
+By creating multiple filter options for the search, the data set can be quickly searched according to the user's desired parameters.
+One drawback to the webpage is that the search criteria must be typed exactly as it is captured in the `data.js` file that is being filtered.
+Because of this, results will not be included if the search isn't conducted according to the examples shown in the placeholder fields in the Filter Box.
+Two additional recommendations for further development that would enhance the user experience on the webpage are listed below:

+1. Expand the dataset to include a wider range of sightings from around the world and for a more comprehensive period of time.
+2. Create a user form which would allow submissions from webpage visitors to be included in the dataset.